Corpus Clock: Appearance

-The Chronophage is affectionately known by students variously as "Rosalind", a name coined by the college's Prælector, or "Hopsy".

-Below the clock is an inscription from the Vulgate 1 John 2:17: mundus transit et concupiscentia eius ("the world passeth away, and the lust thereof").
+Below the clock is a Latin inscription from the Vulgate 1 John 2:17: mundus transit et concupiscentia eius ("the world passeth away, and the lust thereof").

 The clock is entirely accurate only once every five minutes.
 The rest of the time, the pendulum may seem to catch or stop, and the lights may lag or, then, race to get ahead.
 According to Taylor, this erratic motion reflects life's "irregularity".

 Conceived as a work of public art, the Chronophage reminds viewers in a dramatic way of the inevitable passing of time.
 Taylor deliberately designed it to be "terrifying": "Basically I view time as not on your side.
 He'll eat up every minute of your life, and as soon as one has gone he's salivating for the next."
 It has been described as "hypnotically beautiful and deeply disturbing".

+The clock sits in what used to be the entrance to a bank branch built in 1866 (designed by architect Horace Francis) that originally housed the London and County Bank.
+Corpus redeveloped the site to improve student library provision at the college after NatWest's lease ended in 2005.